 Because asparagus grows so quickly the need to pesticides and other chemical is reduced.
 It is on the Environmental Working Group’s Clean 15 list of fruits and vegetables with the lowest occurrence of pesticides.
-Of course you can still eat organic for for that little bit extra of nutrition and buy organic to support the cause.
+Of course, you can still eat organic for that little bit extra of nutrition and buy organic to support the cause.

 9. Alkalizes the Body

 Like almost all vegetables, asparagus helps to balance out, what for most individuals is an overly acidic diet.
 Being more alkaline creates greater energy, beautiful skin, and stronger immune system and less degenerative diseases.

 Buy It Fresh and Use It Right Away!

 Asparagus goes bad very quickly.
 Suddenly, it seems, those delicate tips grow soft and smelly!
 I have heard that if you soak the stems in water, they will keep a little longer but I can’t say for sure about this.
 I know if you eat it right away you won’t have regrets.

 I’m writing this in Canada where late May to the end of June is the time for best local asparagus.
 Of course in the grocery store it is more widely available.

 For maximum nutrition – stick with the green asparagus.

 White asparagus is created by covering the plants with soil so the light doesn’t reach the growing shoots.
 This reduces the overall nutrition, raises the price, and although you may think I’m overreacting, strikes me as kind of mean to the plants.